Quilt art: Controversies in quilt art in the U.S.

 Some of these controversies continue to the present day.
-Lorre M Weidlich, in the Spring 1996 (vol. 6, #9) Newsletter of the Studio Art Quilt Associates, uses Carol Gilligan's theory of the differences between male and female values to reject Michael James's call for stronger art in the quilt art world.
+In 1996 Lorre M. Weidlich used Carol Gilligan's theory of the differences between male and female values to reject Michael James's call for stronger art in the quilt art world.
 She says that "the male, Jamesian model of 'quilt art' violates the very qualities that initially attracted women to quilting and reinforce their continuing pursuit of it.
 It feel[s], to a great many of them, alien.
 The imposition of a male model on a women's expressive form leaves in a position of discomfort the very people who are the life blood of the expressive form."
-Weidlich p 9.
 Weidlich argues that quilts emphasize relationship and connection, and that James would remove those association to conform to male standards of the artist as idiosyncratic and subversive.

 Other observers of the evolution of the quilt art medium point to the long time participation of quilt making by men.
 The Weidlich argument could be interpreted more against elite art attitudes and less about gender appropriation.
 In one of the forward essays to "Man Made Quilts: Civil War to the Present" an exhibition at the Shelburne Museum in 2012, Joe Cunningham points out, "In the centuries before the American Revolution, quilting was a technique learned as a part of the tailor's craft in England.
-The best known tailor/quilter is Joe Hedley(1750-1826) of Northumberland....."
+The best known tailor/quilter is Joe Hedley (1750–1826) of Northumberland....."
 Cunningham goes on to cite many more examples of male quilt making from the past up to the present.
-Jean Burks essay also lists multiple examples of men creating quilts and states, "No discussion of male contributions to quilting would be complete without mentioning the considerable achievements of psychiatrist William Rush Dunton (1868-1966).
-Dr Dunton, the founder of the American Occupational Therapy Association, encouraged his patients to pursue quilting as a curative activity/therapeutic diversion...."
+Jean Burks essay also lists multiple examples of men creating quilts and states, "No discussion of male contributions to quilting would be complete without mentioning the considerable achievements of psychiatrist William Rush Dunton (1868–1966).
+Dr. Dunton, the founder of the American Occupational Therapy Association, encouraged his patients to pursue quilting as a curative activity/therapeutic diversion."